Coxeter tournaments: Coxeter tournaments

 A {\it zonotopal subdivision} of a zonotope $P$ is a collection of zonotopes $\{P_i\}$ such that $\bigcup_i P_i = P$ and any two zonotopes $P_i$ and $P_j$ intersect properly (that is, $P_i$ and $P_j$ intersect at a face of both, or else not at all) and their intersection is also in the collection $\{P_i\}$.
 We call the zonotopes $P_i$ the {\it tiles} of the subdivision. \end{definition}

 The following is a classical result of Shepard.
 Recall that

 is the zonotope generated by the collection of vectors $v_1, \ldots, v_k$.

 \begin{theorem}[Shepard \cite{S74}] Let $Z=Z(v_1, \ldots, v_k)$ be a zonotope generated by the vectors $v_1, \ldots, v_k$.
 For any subset $S$ of these vectors, let $Z_S$ denote the zonotope generated by the vectors in $S$.
-Then, there exists a zonotopal subdivision of $Z$ where the tiles are the zonotopes $Z_S$, where $S$ is a linearly independent subset of $\{v_1, \ldots, v_k\}$. \end{theorem}
+Then, there exists a zonotopal subdivision of $Z$ where the tiles are the zonotopes $Z_S$, where $S$ ranges over the linearly independent subsets of $\{v_1, \ldots, v_k\}$. \end{theorem}

 Stanley calculated the Ehrhart polynomial of any zonotope.
 In particular, this describes the number of lattice points in a lattice zonotope.